Intersect

 - Self-intersecting geometry — meshes that intersect themselves are detected and curves are extracted

-tf.self_intersection_curves.Intersection Modes
+tf.self_intersection_curves.Intersection Configuration

 The mode parameter selects the base intersection strategy: